nbfalcon/gtk-print/README.md

 the user's settings may be written to a file.
 This can be used to remember the user's print settings between invocations, improving the user experience.
 The settings for that is '\--settings-file=[settings-file]'. gtk-print will then remember print settings in [settings-file].
+If '\--load-settings=[load]' is specified with it, gtk-print will first try loading [settings-file], falling back to [load], which must exist.
+This way, you can remember print settings to some file, but specify a default set of settings for the first run.

-It need not exist when gtk-print is invoked.
-If you need more fine grained control, '\--load-settings' and '\--save-settings' can be specified additionally, overriding [settings-file] for their respective operations.
+If you need more fine grained control, you can use '\--load-settings' and '\--save-settings' instead.
 Note that if '\--load-settings' is used, the file specified by it must already exist.
 Print settings are only saved if the user does not cancel the dialog, unless the '\--always-save-settings' option is specified.